x

 Ranked choice voting is when voters have the option to rank their choices in order of preference on the ballot, but aren’t required to rank all of them.
 This replaces our current single-vote system.
 If a candidate is the first choice of more than 50% of voters in the first round of counting, that candidate is the winner.

-Prop 1 has become the single biggest contest, outside the U.S. Presidential election, on the ballot this year in Idaho.
+Prop 1 was the single biggest contest, outside the U.S. Presidential election, on the ballot this year in Idaho.
+Advertisements and commercials supporting or opposing the ballot measure have been running for months.

-Supporters say the proposal counters political parties closing their primaries to non-party members and allows every Idaho voter to participate in the primary process.
+Supporters said the proposal counters political parties closing their primaries to non-party members and allows every Idaho voter to participate in the primary process.
 When it comes to ranked choice voting, supporters say it allows voters to choose their preferred candidate, but also rank the remaining candidates on the ballot in case that preferred candidate finishes last.
 Voters would not be required to rank the remaining candidates on the ballot if they choose not to.

-Opponents of Prop 1 say the current primary process already allows voters to participate and choose which candidate will represent the party in the general election, which is the point of the primary election.
+Opponents of Prop 1 said the current primary process already allows voters to participate and choose which candidate will represent the party in the general election, which is the point of the primary election.
 Opponents also point to the cost of switching to a ranked choice system, estimated to possibly be around $40 million by Idaho Secretary of State Phil McGrane.
 They also say the ranked choice voting system is confusing to voters and takes away the "one person - one vote" system.

 Before You Leave, Check This Out